rbpduffy1/data-resources/text-analysis/Python/README.md

 ### Libraries

+This workshop requires several libraries, two of which you are unlikely to already have installed.
+In order to install those libraries, do one of the following (depending on your normal installation method):

-1. Run the following command in Anaconda prompt: `conda install -c conda-forge nltk wordcloud`
+- In Anaconda prompt, run `conda install -c conda-forge nltk wordcloud`
+- In the terminal, run `pip install nltk wordcloud`

+In order to check that the libraries have installed correctly, and that you have all the other necessary modules, complete the following steps:

-2. Start a new notebook in the same directory as your (unzipped) data file
+1. Start a new notebook in the same directory as your (unzipped) data file
-3. Run the following code in your notebook:
+2. Run the following code in your notebook:

 ```python
 import nltk  # Word lists